 Section 6.01.
 In General .

 (a) It shall be the duty of the Owner Trustee:

-(i) to establish and maintain the Collection Account and make payments from as provided herein;
+(i) to establish and maintain the Collection Account and make payments from such account to the Certificate Holder, the Agent, and Enron Corp. and Enron Communications those accounts to the Agent, [Pronghorn], the Certificate Holder and Bora Bora I as provided herein;

 (ii) to discharge (or cause to be discharged) all responsibilities assigned to it pursuant to the terms of this Agreement and to enforce this Agreement if and when required;